Classic South AfricaTour Code: SJC15

 On arrival in Johannesburg at OR Tambo International Airport, you’ll be met by your representative and assisted to your shuttle transfer service to the hotel.
 You have the remainder of the day at leisure until 19h00 when we all meet at the hotel reception for a briefing on the tour and a chance to meet up with your fellow travellers.

 Day Two & Day Three

 This morning we leave for Mpumalanga, dropping several hundred feet into the lush subtropical region of the Lowveld.
-Travel along the circular Panorama Route via Graskop, visiting the view sites of the Blyde River Canyon, one of the natural wonders of Africa; gasp at the glory of God’s Window, with a boundless view of mountains and fertile plains and finally a visit to Bourke’s Luck Potholes before heading to Hazyview.
+Travel along the circular Panorama Route via Graskop, visiting the view sites of the Blyde River Canyon, one of the natural wonders of Africa, gasp at the glory of God’s Window, with a boundless view of mountains and fertile plains, and finally visit Bourke’s Luck Potholes before heading to Hazyview.
 There is an option to enjoy an exclusive el fresco bridge dinner, overlooking the magnificent Sabie River (optional and for own account) [Breakfast]

 We have a bright and early start to the day in order to experience the wonders of exploring the Kruger National Park in our closed vehicle.
-Spend a morning with the Big Five in the Kruger National Park.
+Spend a morning looking out for the Big 5 in the Kruger National Park.
 The Kruger National Park is an internationally renowned game reserve of nearly 2 million hectares and supports the largest variety of wildlife species on the African continent.
-Keep a lookout for the wonderful flora and bird life that abounds.
-We return to our hotel around lunch time and your afternoon is at leisure to relax.
+Keep an eye out for the wonderful flora and bird life that abounds.
+We return to our hotel around lunchtime and your afternoon is at leisure to relax.
 There is an option to enjoy an African dinner feast and an evening of traditional Shangaan storytelling (optional and for own account)